 There are many proven benefits to this feature.
 For example, some organizations use Structural Complexity to determine the level of EUC controls required.
 While others use it to determine which files should be transferred to IT or specific EUC teams.
 Some also use Structural Complexity as one component of qualitative risk assessment.

 Today, businesses rely heavily on data analytics and business intelligence to make better sense of raw data in a personalized way.
-With that in mind, Apparity provides several ways to export or access Discovery data in your own custom applications, business intelligence tools, and other enterprise applications.
+With that in mind, Apparity provides several ways to export or access Discovery data in your central GRC systems, custom applications, business intelligence tools and other enterprise applications.

 With other risk management software, inventory management is a siloed function in which discovery data has to be manually imported into inventory.
 Unlike competitors, Apparity Inventory Management System (AIMS) is integrated into our entire product suite and provides the ability to manage all your spreadsheet and EUC inventory regardless of stage (discovered, registered, managed).

 The Managed/ Registered Inventory consists of all files that are registered and those that are placed under management for more surveillance.
 As a first step, Registration allows an organization to document certain file properties for EUC inventory.
-If more care is necessary, files can be placed under management in order to use change management and versioning controls.
+If more controls are necessary, files can be placed in Active Management to enable change management and versioning controls.
 The Managed/Registered Inventory is designed to help organizations effectively manage their critical files from one location.

-The Unregistered Inventory includes all of the files that were picked up from Discovery scans.
-These listings will include information about each file.
-When files appear to be versions of the same application, Apparity uses an algorithm to group them.
-AIMS also gives the user tools to group and filter the EUC inventory in order to view the data in a personalized and meaningful way.
+The Unregistered Inventory includes all of the files that were identified from Discovery scans.
+When files appear to be versions of the same application, Apparity will algorithmically group them together.
+AIMS also allows users to group and filter the EUC inventory to view records in a contextual and meaningful way.